| || |

-O'Donnell noted, "At the Registry of Deeds, we put a high priority on communicating with Registry users on a 24/7 basis to our consumers.
-After all, just because our doors close at the end of the business day doesn’t mean the Registry has to stop working.
-Our website www.norfolkdeeds.org is a valuable resource to review scanned images of up to 5 million land documents dating back to 1793, as well as to learn about the latest consumer protection programs.
+O'Donnell noted, "At the Registry of Deeds, we put a high priority on communicating with Registry users on a 24/7 basis.
+After all, just because our doors close at the end of the business day doesn't mean the Registry has to stop working for you.
+For example, our website www.norfolkdeeds.org lets people view scanned images of over 8.5 million land documents dating back to 1793, as well as learning about our latest consumer protection programs.
 I also want people to note that Registry information is available not just from using their workstations or laptops, but also from their smartphones or tablets."

-The Registry has also filmed multiple public service announcements (PSA’s) which are available on the Registry’s website and Youtube.
-These PSA’s have touched on a variety of issues such as deed scams - where a consumer pays an outrageous cost to a direct mail solicitor for a copy of their deed as compared to purchasing it at the Registry for a few dollars - and also a video on foreclosure assistance for residents who have received a Notice of Foreclose Mortgage from a lender.
-Videos highlighting the Registry’s various philanthropic initiatives, such as its Annual Holiday Food Drive or its Suits for Success program, which helps people who are attempting to re-enter the workforce, can also be viewed.
+The Registry has also filmed multiple public service announcements (PSA's) which are available on the Registry's website and YouTube.
+These PSA's have touched on a variety of issues such as assistance for residents who have received a Notice to Foreclose Mortgage from a lender.
+Videos highlighting the Registry's various philanthropic initiatives, such as its Annual Holiday Food Drive, Toys for Tots campaign, and its Suits for Success program, which helps people who are attempting to re-enter the workforce, can also be viewed.